Rainy Season (short story)

-Rainy Season is a short horror story by Stephen King, first published in the Spring 1989 issue of Midnight Graffiti magazine, and later included in King's Nightmares & Dreamscapes collection.
-It ended a bout of writer's block from which King had been suffering.
+"Rainy Season" is a short horror story by Stephen King, first published in Midnight Graffiti in 1989, and later collected in King's book Nightmares & Dreamscapes in 1993.

 Plot summary

 A young husband and wife on summer vacation rent a house in a small town called Willow, Maine, only to be warned repeatedly (if vaguely) to leave by the local inhabitants.
 They do not comply and, having purchased groceries, return to the house.
 They learn the price for prosperity the citizens of Willow must pay: every seven years a husband and wife will go there from outside and will stay, despite protests, to become sacrifices during the rainy season.
 When the "rain" starts, the couple learns the nature of the precipitation: an army of grotesque black toads the size of footballs, armed with needle-sharp teeth and able to chew through doors and walls.
 After the carnage, the toads melt away into poisonous sludge that is washed away easily.
 Two residents debate the price that is paid for their prosperity, but decide there is nothing they can do about it.